fbgallet/roam-extension-stats/README.md

 # Block & Page Info v.4

 ### Get a quick overview of useful informations on any block, page or DNP and their children, in a small tooltip.
+Now, see page streak at a glance! (🆕 new in v.4)

 Update to v.4: February 23rd, 2023.
 See [changelog here](https://github.com/fbgallet/roam-extension-stats/blob/main/CHANGELOG.md) for an overview of updates and new features 🆕